docsforadobe/illustrator-scripting-guide/docs/jsobjref/Document.md

 **Description**

-The style of the document’s cropping box.
+The style of the document's cropping box.

 **Type**